 To be eligible, a nominee must:

-- Not have previously been nominated for the All‐USA Academic Team or the Coca‐Cola Academic Team.
+- Not have previously been nominated for the All-USA or Coca-Cola Academic Teams.

-- Have a college record free of suspension, probation or other serious disciplinary action.
+- Have an academic record free from suspension, probation, or other disciplinary actions.

 Important considerations for nominees: